last a reference book

 With more than

-410 photographs from around the world showcasing ancient and modern libraries, papyrus, parchment and velum manuscripts, clay and stone inscriptions,
+410 photographs from around the world on ancient and modern libraries, papyrus, parchment and velum manuscripts, clay and stone inscriptions,

-incunabula, library buildings and famous librarians etc, the 1st, 2nd and 3rd editions of Library World Records
+incunabula, and famous librarians etc, the 1st, 2nd and 3rd editions of Library World Records

 offers readers amazing facts and figures